harrietrc/loadimpact-docs/jekyll/_v4/getting-started/hello-world.md

 ---
 layout: classic-docs
-title: Quick start guide - "Hello world"
+title: Quick start guide - Using k6 locally - "Hello world"
-description: "Getting started - Quick start guide - Hello World"
+description: Getting started with k6 and Load Impact Version 4.0.
+A guide to walkthrough local execution and how it interacts with the Load Impact cloud service
 categories: [getting-started]
 order: 1
 ---

 ***

-# Purpose
+<h1> Purpose</h1>

-In this document, we will focus on running a very simple test.
+In this document, we will focus on running a very simple test from the command line with k6.
 This is so you can understand the various parts of k6 and how they relate to one another.
 We will be making a single request to `https://test.loadimpact.com`, but feel free to change that to a URL, or API endpoint, that you _are allowed to test_.

 _Note:_ This test and script is one of the most basic ones you could have.
 In our example, `https://test.loadimpact.com` is only the main HTML document.
 No other dependencies, such as CSS and JavaScript, would be loaded.
 Further along in this documentation we will highlight ways to create more complex scripts (user scenarios) to create more realistic tests.

 ***

+- TOC
+{:toc}

 To get started with Load Impact 4.0 you'll need to complete a few steps: